waste-of-kindergarten/xpython37-v0.1/python/Doc/library/os.rst

    to using this function.
 See the :ref:`subprocess-replacements` section in the :mod:`subprocess` documentation for some helpful recipes.

+   On Unix, :func:`waitstatus_to_exitcode` can be used to convert the result (exit status) into an exit code.
+On Windows, the result is directly the exit code.

+   .. audit-event:: os.system command os.system

    .. availability:: Unix, Windows.